 Possible Cataract Surgery Complications

 Are you wondering, “Why is my vision getting worse after cataract surgery?”
-Here are the most common possible complications:
+Here are the most common possible complications for foggy vision after cataract surgery:

 Cystoid Macular Edema